Boozy Frosé is a wine-based slushie that's cold, refreshing — and for adults only! This frosty cocktail recipe will be a hit at happy hour.

 Directions

-- Pour the wine into a gallon ziplock bag set inside a dish then freeze overnight (wine doesn't freeze solid so don't be concerned if yours is a little slushy.)
+- Pour the wine into a gallon-size ziplock freezer bag set inside a dish (in case of leaks) then freeze overnight.
+Wine doesn't freeze solid so don't be concerned if yours is a little slushy.

-- Add wine, vodka, and strawberry simple syrup (start with 4 Tablespoons then add more if you like) to a blender then blend until smooth.
+- Add the frozen/slushy wine, vodka, and strawberry simple syrup (start with 4 Tablespoons then add more if you like) to a blender then blend until smooth.
 Serve immediately.

 For the strawberries, do you just slice them up with a knife or use a food processor to get them really chopped up?